When you start doing in-house milled restorations, it can be very stressful.

 Unlike polishing, glazing and staining doesn’t remove material at all - it adds some.
-This additional layer is usually so thin that with the right occlusal and interproximal contact relief values set in your CAD software, any adjustments prior cementing are rarely necessary.
+This additional layer is usually so thin that with the correct occlusal and interproximal contact relief values set in your CAD software, any adjustments before cementing are rarely necessary.

-The ceramic underneath the glaze layer is much rougher and these rough patches are then prone to staining and discolouration.
-You can always polish these spots without needing to remove the restoration as the worn glaze doesn't (realistically) compromise the restoration's function.
+The ceramic underneath the glaze layer is much rougher, and these rough patches are prone to staining and discoloration.
+You can always polish these spots without needing to remove the restoration, as the worn glaze doesn't (realistically) compromise the restoration's function.

 Sign up to our Online Courses and learn how to process ceramic materials here!

 Both methods - polishing or staining and glazing - have their place and use in material processing and dental ceramics.
-This is mostly dependent on personal preference – more technical oriented clinicians might have better results with polishing, while artistic hands will achieve incredibly aesthetic results with staining and glazing.
+The method you use mainly depends on personal preference – more technical-oriented clinicians might have better results with polishing.
+At the same time, artistic hands will achieve incredibly aesthetic results with staining and glazing.